Xinwen Lianbo: Name, format and distribution

 There is no standard English translation of the name.
 Variants in use include "Evening News" and "Network News Broadcast".
-An Oxford dictionary gives news hook-up.
-The Chinese name contains two words: "Xinwen" (/) meaning "news" and "Lianbo" (/) closely translating to "joint broadcast" or "simulcast", referring to the fact that material is broadcast by all provincial and municipal television stations (usually their flagship channel) in China, which guarantee that audience could watch the programme by Terrestrial television all over the country.
+"News Simulcast" is the literal translation, referring to the fact that material is broadcast by all provincial and municipal television stations (usually their flagship channel) in China, which guarantee that audience could watch the programme by Terrestrial television all over the country.
 And all the provincial TV stations have correspondents and reporters that are obliged to provide the programme with news reports and features from their respective areas.

+The program has also been translated into minority languages, such as the Korean version broadcast in the Yanbian Korean Autonomous Prefecture in Jilin Province, which is called "Domestic and Foreign News" (Korean: 국내외뉴스; Hanja: 國內外뉴스).

 The programme consists of a daily news bulletin of approximately thirty minutes, beginning with the headlines and proceeding to detailed reports.
 In special circumstances, the broadcast is extended beyond the 30 minutes allotted when deemed necessary.
 For example, in 1997, the death of Deng Xiaoping extended Xinwen Lianbo broadcast beyond the regular time for over a week.
 The announcers are shown seated, with a window into the control room behind them.
 The format has hardly varied for three decades, even its details.
 Mandarin language is always used, in accordance with government language policies, and throughout the broadcast the language is formal and flowery.
 The delivery is stilted, without happy talk or humour.